 where $w^t_{i}$ are the weight to be calculated, where $i$ ranges from $1$ to $N(N+1)/2$.
 In equation (\ref{equ:10}), only the weights $w^t_{1}, w^t_{2}, ..., w^t_{N(N+1)}$ are unknown and can be estimated by using the least squared.
 Once determined, they can be combined with $\boldsymbol{M}_{i}$ to obtain an approximation of the stiffness as follows:

-However, there is still a possibility that the combined matrices may not be positive definite, and the nearest-SPD matrix method is still need to be applied to $\boldsymbol{B}_{t}$ to get an estimation of stiffness.
+However, there remains a possibility that the combined matrices may not be positive definite.
+Therefore, the nearest-SPD matrix method must still be applied to $\boldsymbol{B}_{t}$ to estimate the stiffness.
+This process involves decomposing the matrix using polar decomposition and then recombining it as previously described, omitting the first step.
 The proposed method estimates fewer unknown parameters than direct least squares, which suggests that it has the potential to achieve higher accuracy when estimating stiffness from demonstrations.

-Secondly, assuming that the damping value is an unknown constant, which is more likely in real experiments.
+Secondly, assume that the damping value is an unknown constant, which is more representative of real experiments.
 The stiffness is still decomposed using the method described earlier, which involves acquiring $N(N+1)/2$ unknown parameters.
-Next, all $N(N+1)/2+1$ parameters, including $N(N+1)/2$ unknown parameters and the unknown damping constant, are all estimated using the least squares method.
+Next, all $N(N+1)/2+1$ parameters, including $N(N+1)/2$ unknown stiffness parameters and the unknown damping constant, are all estimated using the least squares method.
 Subsequently, the estimated stiffness is acquired by recombining matrices with the calculated parameters and applying the nearest-SPD method.

 Thirdly, assume that the damping is unknown but varies in correspondence with the stiffness, which means that assuming the demonstrations are critical damped.
 In other words, the stiffness and damping matrices are SPD and satisfy that: